benm-stm/solace-scalable-k8s-operator/README.md

 |ServiceMqttTlsWebSocketListenPort       |  **mqttws**   |
 |ServiceRestIncomingPlainTextListenPort  |  **rest**     |
 |ServiceRestIncomingTlsListenPort        |  **rests**    |

+**NOTE**: There are cases were the clientUsername want to publish in different topics and want the connection to be split evenly across the cluster.
+In this case we added a simple mecanism to spawn n ports for the same couple (clientusername/protocol), after each protocol name just add **:n**.

 ## Contributing
 in order to contribute you open a pull request and we will discuss it :)